Launch Your Online Business in Just 7 Days

 By now, your audience should feel ready to take action.

-The action phase is where you’ll make your CTA.
+The action phase is where you’ll craft your CTA.

 As you can see, the AIDA formula takes you through the important steps for powerful copy and ensures that nothing is missing.

-If you like what we’ve told you, systeme has another article about how to become a copywriter in 2021.
+If you like what we’ve told you, systeme.io has another article about how to become a copywriter in 2023.

 This will give you more insight into what actually goes into working as a copywriter and the added roles you’ll have to play if you work freelance (which is essentially running your own business).